russmckendrick/records/content/albums/the-desaturating-seven-10919713/index.md

 styles: ["Alternative Rock", "Funk Metal"]
 ---

 Reuniting the classic Primus lineup to record original music for the first time since 1995, <i>The Desaturating Seven</i> is a concept album based on a children’s book called <i>The Rainbow Goblins</i>.
-Channeling their prog-rock roots, the band filters a fairy tale of color-eating goblins through adventurous time signatures, skronky-tonk guitar work, and ringleader Les Claypool’s nasal vocal intonations and bulbous basslines.
-This is Primus as fun-loving, boisterous, and ambitious as ever.
+Channelling their prog-rock roots, the band filters a fairy tale of colour-eating goblins through adventurous time signatures, skronky-tonk guitar work and ringleader Les Claypool’s nasal vocal intonations and bulbous basslines.
+This is Primus as fun-loving, boisterous and ambitious as ever.